Second Assistant Directors

 Bilingual Communication

 Clear, accurate call sheets in German and English.
-Our 2nd ADs ensure seamless communication between international crews and local departments at Babelsberg, Bavaria Studios, and across Germany.
+Our 2nd ADs make sure seamless communication between global crews and local departments at Babelsberg, Bavaria Studios, and across Germany.

 02.